-A copy of a residential tenancy agreement which was signed by the landlords and the tenants on January 01, 2019, indicating a monthly rent of \$2,500.00 due on the first day of each month for the period of January 01, 2019 to March 30, 2019, for a tenancy commencing on January 01, 2019;

-- A Direct Request Worksheet showing the rent owing during the portion of this tenancy in question, on which the landlord establishes a monetary claim in the amount of \$2,500.00 for outstanding rent, comprised of the balance of unpaid rent due by March 01, 2019; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the Notice) dated March 18, 2019, which the landlord states was served to the tenants on March 18, 2019, for \$2,500.00 in unpaid rent due on March 01, 2019, with a stated effective vacancy date of March 28, 2019; - A copy of the Proof of Service of the Notice form showing that the landlord served the Notice to the tenants by way of registered mail on March 18, 2019.
-The landlord provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
+- A copy of a residential tenancy agreement which was signed by the landlords and the tenants, indicating a monthly rent of \$1,400.00 due on the 15th day of each month for a tenancy commencing on May 15, 2016; - A Direct Request Worksheet showing the rent owing during the relevant portion of this tenancy in question, on which the landlord establishes that there is unpaid rent owed in the amount of \$1,400.00, comprised of the balance of unpaid rent due by February 15, 2020; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the Notice) dated March 07, 2020, which the landlord states was served to the tenant on March 07, 2020, for \$1,400.00 in unpaid rent due on February 15, 2020, with a stated effective vacancy date of March 20, 2020; and - A copy of the Proof of Service of the Notice showing that the landlord served the Notice to the tenants by way of registered mail on March 07, 2020.
+The landlord provided a copy of the Canada Post Customer Receipt ticket containing the Tracking Number to confirm this mailing, along with a tracking history document from Canada Post which includes a print-out of an electronic signature to confirm that the mailed package was received on March 12, 2020.